jaysabherwal/discord-bot/README.md

 1. Install Node
 2. Rename `.env.template` to `.env` and fill in the information within the file.
 3. Run `npm install` within the project folder.
-4. Run `npm start` to start the bot.
+4. Run `npm start-dev` to start the bot.

 ### How commands work